FChikh/iot-project/booking_system/README.md

 ### C. Booking Interface

 #### 5. Booking Interface (`booking_interface.py`):
 - The **Streamlit interface** collects user details, desired booking times, and room preferences.
+It uses natural language for the selection of the sensor data preferences as the user can interpret them better than the actual values.
 - **`fetch_room_ranking`**: This function builds the API URL with the appropriate query parameters and sends a GET request to the decision logic REST API endpoint.
 The endpoint is documented with Swagger for clarity and ease of testing.
 - The **ranked list of rooms**, along with their environmental and equipment attributes, is then displayed.
-Users can trigger the booking process via a button that calls `send_booking`, which posts booking requests to the room service.
+Users can select a room from the ranked list that they prefer and trigger the booking process via a button that calls `send_booking`, which posts booking requests to the room service.
 - The **Google Calendar** is displayed on the webpage to provide an overview of the booking schedule.

 ## 3. Why TOPSIS Was Chosen